King’s PhD Programme in Mental Health Research for Health Professionals

 Three programmes of research will be available, representing emerging opportunities in mental health science:

 • The revolution in neuroscience methods means that the brain, in health and disease, can be studied in novel ways, providing mechanistic insights from the level of genes to cellular systems and cognitive processes.
-These PhD fellowships will equip candidates to cross the translational divide and bring insights from clinical studies to wet-lab research and vice versa, to develop novel treatments, biomarkers and diagnostics.
+These PhD fellowships will equip candidates to bridge the translational divide and bring insights from clinical studies to wet-lab research and vice versa, to develop novel treatments, biomarkers and diagnostics.

 PhD Fellows will be trained in key topics to equip them to negotiate their future careers with an emphasis on generating impactful research.
 The training will enhance a culture which values diversity and inclusion, open and reproducible science and the critical importance of patient and public voices in research.